userquin/vite6-pwa/README.md

 - [ ] fix `workbox-window` in `ssr.noExternal`
 - [ ] check `pwa-assets` plugin (use a new branch)
 - [ ] check SSR app
+- [x] react ssr: works in dev but cannot build the app
 - [ ] check some meta-framework app